-Patience is the ability to tolerate waiting, delay, or frustration
+a challenge for most of us, is the ability to tolerate waiting,

-upset.
-It's the ability to be able to control your emotions or impulses and proceed calmly
+being able to control your emotions or impulses and proceed calmly

-when faced with difficulties.
+when faced with difficult or frustrating situations.
 It comes from

 Anything worthwhile and of importance cannot take place right